Biden should give ASEAN leaders face time to improve ties, says Cambodian minister | Politics

 Biden should give ASEAN leaders face time to improve ties, says Cambodian minister

-Kao Kim Hourn said Cambodia, which has close economic ties to China and depends on it for loans to fuel its development, would not "choose sides" between Washington and Beijing, and that U.S. investment in his country was growing.
+Kao Kim Hourn said Cambodia, which has close economic ties to China, would not "choose sides" between Washington and Beijing, and that U.S. investment in his country was growing.
 Likewise, ASEAN works with both the United States and China under its principle of "inclusiveness," he said.

 Analysts and diplomats say ASEAN countries are keen to boost ties with the United States, but have been frustrated by its failure to detail plans for economic engagement after former President Donald Trump quit a regional trade pact.
 Kao Kim Hourn said Biden's Indo-Pacific Economic Framework remained a "work in progress" and Washington was focused on domestic issues and the crisis in Ukraine.

 "There's a lot in the details that we don't know yet," he said of IPEF.
 "We understand that there's so many competing priorities on the global agenda for the United States."
-The South China Sea, where ASEAN members Malaysia, the Philippines and Vietnam have competing claims with China, would certainly be on the agenda with Biden, as well as environmental issues, Kao Kim Hourn said.
+The South China Sea, where ASEAN members have competing claims with China, would certainly be on the agenda with Biden, as well as environmental issues, Kao Kim Hourn said.

-The Biden administration will likely press the leaders to do more to support its efforts to diplomatically and economically isolate Russia after its Feb.
-24 invasion of Ukraine.
+Biden will likely press ASEAN to do more to support his efforts to diplomatically and economically isolate Russia after its invasion of Ukraine.
 Kao Kim Hourn said individual ASEAN members had different positions on the conflict, and any collective ASEAN position would have to be "consensus based."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)